 OPEN FOR RECRUITMENT

-This exciting study is a multicentre clinical trial being run between The Ohio State University College of Veterinary Medicine and the North Carolina State University College of Veterinary Medicine.
-The goals of this study are to evaluate a newly developed questionnaire to assess pain and clinical signs associated with CM/SM in dogs and to evaluate how well a novel veterinary pain management product might treat the condition.
+The CHASE Questionnaire to Assess the Safety and Efficacy of a Novel Pain Management Product in Dogs is an important research initiative to increase understanding of neuropathic pain and its treatment.
+This exciting study is a multicenter clinical trial being run by The Ohio State University College of Veterinary Medicine and the North Carolina State University College of Veterinary Medicine.
+The goals of the study are to evaluate a newly developed questionnaire to assess pain and clinical signs associated with Chiari-like malformation (CLM) and Syringomyelia (SM) in dogs and to evaluate how well a novel veterinary pain management product might treat the condition.

 The REVERSE Study - Stage II Chronic Kidney Disease (CKD) In Cats

 OPEN FOR RECRUITMENT

 Evidence exists to suggest that aging of the kidney may contribute to the onset and progression of chronic kidney disease (CKD). mTOR inhibition is a known modulator of the aging process and additionally may decrease the formation of fibrosis (scarring) in the kidney.
 The purpose of this study is to assess the potential benefits of dosing TRIV202 in cats with Stage II CKD.

 TRIV202 - The Dog Aging Project

 TriviumVet is delighted to be involved as a research collaborator with the Dog Aging Project, an innovative initiative that brings together a community of dogs, owners, veterinarians, researchers, and volunteers to carry out the most ambitious canine science project in the world.
 The Dog Aging Project has two fundamental goals: 1) Understanding how genes, lifestyle, and the environment influence aging, and 2) Intervening to increase “health span,” (the period of a dog’s life spent free from disease).